Edberttt/LibraryApp/README.md

 Commit your changes: git commit -m 'Add YourFeature'.
 Push the branch: git push origin feature/YourFeature.
 Open a pull request.

-💌 Contact
+## 💌 Contact
 If you have any questions or feedback, feel free to reach out:

-Email: your.email@example.com
+Email: edbertch27@gmail.com
-LinkedIn: Your LinkedIn
+LinkedIn: Edbert Chandradinata
-GitHub: Your GitHub
+GitHub: Edberttt
-This structure ensures clarity, provides valuable information, and enhances the professionalism of your README.
-You can adjust the sections to suit your project's needs!